 I bought one foreclosure during the depressed economic cycle of last decade and it required expensive TLC to nurse it back to health.
 So if you do opt for the foreclosure route, you’ve got to build rehabilitation money into your budget.

 I also want you to comparison shop for owner’s title insurance any time you buy a foreclosure.

 As you start to look at properties, you want an agent who “farms” the neighborhood where you’re most interested in buying a home.
 That means they’ll have the inside scoop on available properties and can make the process much easier.

 I also want you to look at a ton of homes, both online and in person, so you can target what’s a deal and what’s not.
 Know the neighborhood where you’re buying.

 For women in particular, drive around the neighborhood at night and see if you’re still comfortable then.

 Plan to stay put for years

-If you’re starting out in a townhome, that particular market is even more distressed than the single-family home market.
-You need to dig in your heels and stay put in a townhome for at least 10 years.
+If you’re starting out in a townhouse, that particular market remains a bit more distressed than the single-family home market.
+You need to dig in your heels and stay put in a townhouse for at least 10 years.